Mortgage Q&A: “Pre-Qualification vs. Pre-Approval”

 And as I alluded to earlier in this post, it’s good to know where you stand as well.
 You might think you’re a sure shot at getting a mortgage, but surprises aren’t all that uncommon and mortgage guidelines change all the time.

 So a pre-approval could actually save you time and money, despite being a task that needs to be taken care of upfront.
-It shouldn’t take very much work to get one anyways.
+It shouldn’t take very much work to get one anyway.

 - First step